johnkary/johnkary.net/source/now/index.md

 ---
 layout: page
-title: Now | John Kary
+title: Now
 heading: Now
 tags: []
 status: publish
 type: page
 published: true
-metadescription: "John Kary: Current employment, experiments that may lead to projects, software development interests, books and travel"
+description: "John Kary: Current employment, experiments that may lead to projects, software development interests, books and travel"
 ---
 This is what I'm up to lately, both personally and professionally.
 The [Now page](http://nownownow.com/about) concept inspired by [Derek Sievers](https://sivers.org/now).